ofenerci/HPSC-Fall-2013/lab/lab-05-openmp/README.md

 Can you also make it so that it also works with a non-openmp compiler

-### Bug 1-4
+### Bug 1-4 (5 points for each bug fix)

 Download the code and fix the bugs.
-Bug2 gives you a run-time bug.
+Bug3 gives you a run-time bug.

-## Homework to turn in

-__DUE: October 1st, 2013__

-This assignment *should* be quick.
-We will do more with OpenMP in the next few weeks as we talk more about parallelism.

 ##Matrix Multiply